p-winds is an open-source Python implementation of Parker wind models for

 stellar wind model of Parker (1958).

 In the current version, the code solves the stead-state ionization distribution of hydrogen and helium around the planet based on its physical parameters and the high-energy irradiation arriving at the planet.
-It also calculates the wavelength-dependent transit depths in the metastable helium triplet at 1.083 microns.
+It also calculates the wavelength-dependent transit depths in the metastable helium triplet at 1.083 microns, and some metal lines in the UV (such as O I and C II).
+More species will be implemented in the future.

 You can contribute to the project using GitHub.